feliperalmeida/rossec/README.md

 # rossec

 **WARNING: This library is EXPERIMENTAL.
 DO NOT use it on applications that MUST HAVE any kind of security.
-Authors do not guarantee that it works as it should do.**
+Authors do not guarantee that it works as it should.**

 This is the official repository of rossec.